cloudfour/hideShowPassword/README.md

         touchSupport: Modernizr.touch // Enable touch enhancements
     });

-See the options section for detailed descriptions of what's available, and [check out the demo]() for examples.
+See the options section for detailed descriptions of what's available, and the demo for examples.

 ### Events